Saikeerthansa/Secure-Multi-Partie-Computation/README.md

 4. Federated SMPC Deep Q-Learning

 Adds a layer of privacy by using SMPC to securely aggregate weights from individual models.
+Results

+Training results are stored in the results/ directory as .npz files:

+    lifetime: Average lifetime of agents.
+    var: Variance in agent performance.
+    time: Total runtime of the simulation.

+Visualization

+Use results.py to generate plots for:

+    Average Lifetime: Tracks agents' survival over time.
+    Variance: Evaluates performance consistency across agents.